Ullapool: In popular culture

 The community was rated as among the "20 most beautiful villages in the UK and Ireland" by Condé Nast Traveler in 2020.

 The fictional X-Men character Rahne Sinclair was born in Ullapool.

-Ullapool is referenced in the multiplayer video game Team Fortress 2 as the hometown of Tavish Finnegan DeGroot, known in-game as the Demoman, and in the name of an in-game melee weapon that the Demoman can choose to have in his loadout, the "Ullapool Caber", a German Type 24 stick hand grenade.
+Ullapool is referenced in the multiplayer video game Team Fortress 2 as the hometown of Tavish Finnegan DeGroot, known in-game as the Demoman.

 Ferry service

 In 1970, Ross and Cromarty council voted to create a new £460,000 ferry terminal at Ullapool, 43 mi from Stornoway, replacing that at the Kyle of Lochalsh that is 71 mi from Stornoway.
 The ferry terminal is linked to the A835 trunk road with the A893.
 During 2022 the Ullapool Harbour Trust commenced a £4.3 million project to construct a new promenade and wider access road along the trunk road which will improve the inner harbour, provide pontoons for marine tourism and provide better access for pedestrians and cyclists.
 At the terminal Caledonian MacBrayne operates a roll-on/roll-off carferry to Stornoway on the Isle of Lewis.